-January 6, 2021 is a historic day, it is also a day that will live in infamy.
-The day that started with historic electoral victories and ended with a mob sacking the Capitol of the world’s oldest democracy.
+January 6, 2021, was a momentous day, it is also a day that will live in infamy.
+The day started with historic electoral victories and ended with a mob sacking the Capitol of the world’s oldest democracy.
 After a decisive victory in the general election, Georgia voters gave Democrats control of the Senate, then came the insurrection call from the outgoing commander-and-chief.

 Early Wednesday morning, it was already clear that Democratic challenger Rev. Raphael Warnock had defeated Republican incumbent Sen. Kelly Loeffler.
 Later that day, Democrat Jon Ossoff was declared the winner against Republican incumbent David Perdue.
-These are historic victories in which the majority of Georgians defended democracy and rejected Trump’s demagoguery.
+These important election results defended democracy and rejected Trump’s demagoguery.
 Republicans lost the Senate elections in Georgia despite outspending Democrats by tens of millions of dollars.
 What makes the loss even more significant is the fact that the peach state has not put a Democrat in the Senate for two decades.
 The message being sent to Donald Trump and the GOP is unmistakable.
 The result is a stunning rebuke of Trump’s false claim that he won Georgia and other states in the November general election.
-It is also a repudiation of Trump’s multiple attempts to subvert free and fair elections including a brazen, much publicized phone call in which the commander-and-chief pressured Georgia’s Secretary of State Brad Raffensperger to “find” enough votes to overturn the results.
+It is also a repudiation of Trump’s multiple attempts to subvert free and fair elections including a brazen, much-publicized phone call in which the commander-and-chief pressured Georgia’s Secretary of State Brad Raffensperger to “find” enough votes to overturn the results.

 Perhaps most importantly, Warnock makes history as the first black person ever to be elected to the Senate in Georgia.
 He is the senior pastor of Ebenezer Baptist Church in Atlanta, and he speaks from the same pulpit that was once presided over by civil rights legend Martin Luther King Jr.